Vyral/vincent-napoleon/_posts/2019-01-07-we-can-now-offer-you-bridge-loans.md

 {% include youtube.html %}

-Our company has just begun the bridge loan program—a one-of-a-kind offering and an entirely new and unique service in the real estate industry.
-If you know anything about financial markets, you know bridge loans are difficult to acquire and are offered by few.
+Our company has just begun the **bridge loan program**—a one-of-a-kind offering and an entirely new and unique service in the real estate industry.
+If you know anything about financial markets, **you know bridge loans are difficult to acquire and are offered by few.**

 If you want to buy a new home and have a home to sell, a bridge loan allows you to purchase the home before selling.
 Once you move out, we can then take care of the sale.
 And because we’re using a bridge loan, we have a concierge program we can institute.
-We take any upfront costs off your hands, covering the painting, cleaning, landscaping, staging, and much more.
+We take any upfront costs off your hands, covering **the painting, cleaning, landscaping, staging, and much more.**

 {% include pullquote.html %}